bnagy/nux-paper/README.md

 # A Stylometric Reassessment of the (Pseudo?)
 Ovidian _Nux_

-Technical reproduction materials for our paper.
+Technical reproduction materials for the paper.

 ## ABSTRACT